andre0707/AdventOfCode/README.md

 # AdventOfCode

-My solutions for the [https://adventofcode.com/](Advent of code) puzzles.
+My solutions for the [Advent of code](https://adventofcode.com/) puzzles.
 All written in Swift.

 I am using tests to run the days.